 Despite all this, The One I Love impressed me.
 It’s a brilliant concept that’s handled with the perfect tone.
 That it goes off the rails at the end doesn’t detract from the great performances and it’s biting insight into relationships.
 The plot holes don’t ruin the movie, they just handicap it.

 Now, just imagine if it didn’t try to explain the doppelgängers.
 Imagine if the scene where Ethan hears the other couple’s voices turning into his and Sophie’s was left out.
 Imagine if when Ethan confronted doppelgänger Sophie about not being real, she just sat and stared at him with that slightly unnatural smile.
 Then cut to the scene of Ethan and Sophie back home in bed laughing and Sophie getting up to make breakfast.

 I suppose this ending would leave some portion of the audience wanting.
 Lynch’s films are famous for that.
-They’re like lego sets.
+They’re like Lego sets.
 They provide the audience with the building blocks of a story, but leave it to the viewer to create their own interpretation and meaning.
-Unfortunately, The One I Love is less like a set of legos and more like a puzzle.
-One that's missing a few pieces.
+Unfortunately, The One I Love is less like a Lego set and more like a puzzle.
+One that’s missing a few pieces.